pemcg/mastering-automation-addendum-for-cloudforms-4.6/modules/chapter.md

 #### manageiq-vmdb

-The [manageiq-vmdb](https://github.com/syncrou/manageiq-vmdb) role allows for users of CloudForms/ManageIQ to modify and/or change VMDB objects via an Ansible Playbook
+The [manageiq-vmdb](https://galaxy.ansible.com/syncrou/manageiq-vmdb) role allows for users of CloudForms/ManageIQ to modify and/or change VMDB objects via an Ansible Playbook

 #### manageiq-automate

-The [manageiq-automate](https://github.com/syncrou/manageiq-automate) role allows for users of CloudForms/ManageIQ Automate to modify and add to the Automate Workspace via an Ansible Playbook
+The [manageiq-automate](https://galaxy.ansible.com/syncrou/manageiq-automate) role allows for users of CloudForms/ManageIQ Automate to modify and add to the Automate Workspace via an Ansible Playbook

+These roles are very useful when using Embedded Ansible playbook methods.

 ### Ansible 2.5 Compatible Modules